imarc/craft-cms-testing/README.md

     cp -r cypress/integration/ cypress/examples
     rm -r cypress/integration/*

+*(LINNEA: Cypress doesn't create these files until you run it for the first time.)*

 You can set testing global and environment variables in the `cypress.json` file.
 Example: